 Gaining permanent residency in France requires meeting specific criteria and maintaining residency for a certain period.
 After living in France for five years with this visa, you can apply for a Carte de Résident, valid for ten years.
 This renewable permit grants permanent residency, offering numerous benefits such as access to healthcare and the ability to work in the EU.
 Permanent residency can be granted for life, provided the conditions are met consistently.

 European Travel Information and Authorisation System (ETIAS) will be operational starting in 2025, and travellers should familiarise themselves with the application process.
-To avoid issues, the EU advises submitting ETIAS applications at least 96 hours before departure.
+The EU advises submitting ETIAS applications at least 96 hours before departure to avoid issues.
 All travellers will need an approved ETIAS to enter the European Union regardless of age.
 However, individuals under 18 and over 70 are exempt from the €7 processing fee.
 Applicants can complete the ETIAS application themselves or authorise someone else, such as a family member or a travel agency, to do so.
 A valid travel document and the application fee are required for submission.

 Potential expats from non-EU countries can take proactive steps to integrate into French society by learning the language, understanding local customs, and engaging with the community.
 It is also essential to navigate French bureaucracy effectively and be aware of the political climate, including the recent rising far-right sentiments.
-Being well-informed about what the future might hold in your new home is essential to your and your family’s well-being.
+Being well-informed about your new home’s future is essential to your and your family’s well-being.